The stories on this page will update every 30 minutes. Hit your browser’s refresh button to see the latest stories.

 This feed was created by mixing existing feeds from various sources.

-By the time you finish reading this post, George Brauchler will have come up with another position on dealing with Colorado’s budget problems.
-It’s time to Get More Smarter!
+If you’re looking to hire some interns for the summer, please don’t do this.
+It’s time to Get More Smarter.
 If you think we missed something important, please include the link in the comments below (here’s a good example).
 If you are more of a visual learner, check out The Get More Smarter Show.

 TOP OF MIND TODAY…

 ► Today is another big day in the healthcare policy debate.
 The Congressional Budget Office (CBO) is …

 Obamacare Replacement Legislation Aims to Block 30,000 in CO from Accessing Planned Parenthood Clinics

 Planned Parenthood of the Rocky Mountains (PPRM) President Vicki Cowart announced figures last week that the Senate’s Obamacare-replacement bill would “block more than 30,000 women, men and young people in the Rocky Mountain region alone from accessing the trusted reproductive health care they rely on.”

 “We will not stand by while politicians play these types of political games with the health care and livelihood of more than one third our patients,” said Cowart.